 WILL DEVICES BE KEPT BY STUDENTS OVER SUMMER?

-No. Devices will be turned in at the end of the school year so the district can do maintenance on them.
-Devices will be re-issued at the start of the school year to continuing students.
+Yes.
+Per Tri-County restrictions with COVID-19 variants, students will keep their devices over Summer unless they are experiencing some technical difficulties before Summer break.
+Devices may be turned in at the end of the school year if they choose not to use or keep them over the break.
+New/incoming students will issued a new device at the start of the school year.
 Devices issued to students who leave the district (move, graduate, etc.) will be reformatted and re-issued to other students on an as-needed basis.

 HOW LONG SHOULD CHROMEBOOKS LAST?

 Chromebooks have very few moving parts in them and generate very little heat.
 Therefore the life expectancy — so long as they are treated appropriately — is fairly significant.
 Five years or more is not unrealistic.
 Additionally, the devices have powerful processors, adequate memory, and automatically update the latest software and security features without anything needing to be done by the student.